Let’s imagine for a second your boss screaming out loud “Timesheeets!!!”

 The purpose of tracking time at work

 At a first glance, simple time tracking seems to be faulty because it doesn’t reflect what we actually do.
 In part it’s true, but take a step back to see the big picture.

 Say you’ve spent more time on a task than expected.
 Does it mean that you’re a slowpoke?

 Not at all.
 Perhaps this happened because the task wasn’t planned thoroughly from the beginning.
 Or there weren’t enough resources to complete it.
 Or you were waiting for someone’s else approval and that person wasn’t available at that moment.

-The point is that time tracking has evolved and became more of a discovery tool that lets us zoom in on the whole perspective and less of a control measure for the upper management.
+The point is that web based time tracking software has evolved and became more of a discovery tool that lets us zoom in on the whole perspective and less of a control measure for the upper management.
 Using a top time tracking tool is a norm within most companies and agencies nowadays.

 “If you’re in the mindset of logging…every activity you’re doing, you’re actually going to be really hurting your productivity.
 That touch-in, touch-out mentality is very different from the mentality you need to do creative work, or research, or make an effective phone call.”

 That’s because highly-efficient people focus only on one thing at a time, leaving all the distractions aside.
 When a deadline is approaching, they use the time tracking induced rush as a catalyst to bring out the best version of themselves, “not as a crutch, excuse or a bane” – to paraphrase Seth Godin.